Mental Health Facilities Newburyport, MA

 Seacoast Mental Health Center Exeter Office - 12.4 miles from Newburyport, MA

 Seacoast Mental Health Center Exeter Office is a mental health clinic in Exeter, NH, located at 30 Prospect Avenue, in the 3833 zip code.
 Seacoast Mental Health Center Exeter Office provides outpatient treatment.
-Seacoast Mental Health Center Exeter Office offers group therapy, couples/family therapy and dialectical behavior therapy to children / adolescents, young adults and adults.
-Seacoast Mental Health Center Exeter Office also supports children/adolescents with serious emotional disturbance, seniors or older adults and people with PTSD.
-More services at Seacoast Mental Health Center Exeter Office include psychosocial rehabilitation services, court-ordered outpatient treatment and supported housing.
+Seacoast Mental Health Center Exeter Office offers dialectical behavior therapy, trauma therapy and individual psychotherapy to children / adolescents, adults and young adults.
+Seacoast Mental Health Center Exeter Office also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
+More services at Seacoast Mental Health Center Exeter Office include case management, court-ordered outpatient treatment and diet and exercise counseling.

 Learn More